 See Recording Absence .

-Once an intervention has been assigned to a member of the Community nursing team, an Episode of Care is created for the patient that the intervention refers to.
-The Episode of Care records all care the patient receives from the Community nursing team.
+Once an intervention has been assigned to a member of the Community nursing team, a Patient Care record is created for the patient that the intervention refers to.
+The Patient Care record contains all patient demographic details and details relating to the patient's referrer.
+It also contains a full record of all completed and scheduled interventions for the patient.
+See Patient Care - Overview.

-An Episode of Care will continue until the patient in question is discharged from the care of the Community team and the Episode of Care is resolved.
-See Discharging a Patient & Resolving an Episode of Care.
+The Patient Carerecord will continue until the patient in question is discharged from the care of the Community team and their Patient Care record is resolved.
+See Discharging a Patient & Resolving Patient Care

 Creating a Referral